This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \Gamma_d \coloneqq \frac{g}{c^{(p)}} \approx 0, 98\:\frac{\text{K}}{100\:\text{m}}.\tag{9.47}\label{eq:trockenad_tempgradient} \end{align} \]

 The dry adiabatic temperature gradient is not a temperature gradient in the true sense, it is the derivative of the function $T = T(z)$, which describes the adiabatic uplift of a particle.
-This function is also called dry adiabates.
+This function is also called the dry adiabat.
 It is not the vertical component of the atmospheric temperature gradient $\nabla T$.
-This does not have to correspond at all, not even approximately, to the dry adiabatic.
-It is valid
+The latter need not agree at all, not even approximately, with the dry adiabat.
+Indeed, one has

 \[ \begin{align} \frac{\partial T}{\partial z} &= \theta\frac{\partial p}{\partial z}\frac{R_s}{c^{(p)}}\frac{1}{p_0}\left(\frac{p}{p_0}\right)^{\frac{R_s}{c^{(p)}} - 1} + \frac{\partial\theta}{\partial z}\left(\frac{p}{p_0}\right)^{\frac{R_s}{c^{(p)}}} = -\frac{g}{c^{(p)}} - g\frac{p}{R_sT}\frac{\partial\theta}{\partial p}\left(\frac{p}{p_0}\right)^{\frac{R_s}{c^{(p)}}}\nonumber\\ \Rightarrow g\frac{p}{R_s\theta}\frac{\partial\theta}{\partial p} &= -\left(\Gamma_d - \Gamma\right)\tag{9.48}\label{eq:vert_temp_gradient} \end{align} \]